vitalyodegov/test-template/README.md

 ### Confgure GitHub secrets

-Enable GitHub pages, then your github action will start working
+Enable GitHub pages (Settings -> Pages -> Build and deployment (Source) -> GitHub Action), then your github action will start working

 ### Prepare develop your environment